Highlight

 In a constantly changing world, a sustainability strategy tailored to the specifics and goals of your company is essential.
 At valantic, we focus on establishing a bespoke sustainability strategy that includes a clear vision, an inspiring mission, and measurable objectives.

-A thorough understanding of the internal and external factors that influence each other at the company is a vital precondition for defining a sustainability strategy, as it allows you to identify key sustainability issues and set priorities.
-That’s why in addition to a stakeholder analysis, we also conduct a comprehensive materiality analysis with you.
+A comprehensive understanding of the internal and external factors that mutually influence a company is essential for defining a sustainability strategy.
+This is the only way to identify key sustainability issues and set priorities.
+For this reason, we carry out a comprehensive materiality analysis with you in addition to a stakeholder analysis.

 This proven framework is a valuable tool in the realm of digital transformation as well as in the field of sustainability strategies, helping to set ambitious goals and manage their effective implementation.
 These goals encompass all areas of your business, including both short- and long-term priorities.